2026 Waterproofing Symposium

 Building Science Failures of Stucco in Warm Climates

-Speaker: Jeff Chan, President, McGinnis Chen Associates, Inc.
+Speaker: Jeff Chen, President, McGinnis Chen Associates, Inc.

 Jeff Chen is the President of the A/E firm McGinnis Chen Associates, Inc., founded in 1963, where he leads and mentors a team of diverse Architects, Engineers and Contractors that specializes in building enclosure design, waterproofing consultation and remedial architecture throughout California.
 Pioneer in the building enclosure industry and with experience accumulated over 44 years of professional practice and celebrating 44 years with McGinnis Chen Associates, Inc., Jeff Chen brings a high level of technical and design expertise in exterior building enclosure technology.